 Seeking Legal Assistance

 If you or your child is the victim of a drowning accident, you have rights, and you may have the right to recover compensation.
-To learn more about your rights, ask questions, or contact a free consultation, contact our team of legal professionals at Fetterman & Associates, PA by calling 561-845-2510.
+To learn more about your rights, ask questions, or contact a free consultation, contact our team of legal professionals at Fetterman Law by calling 561-845-2510.
 We can review your case and help ensure your rights are protected and that the negligent party is held responsible.